17 Fast Acting Home Remedies for Flies that Effectively Repel Flies

 The flies will be attracted to the scent of the honey and once they funnel their way down into the trap, they will suffocate due to the dish soap.
 If the flies are lucky enough not to suffocate from the dish soap, they will still be unable to get out of the trap and eventually die.

 In short, flies are pests that should not be left to thrive in your house.
-To protect your personal health and your home from these pesky insects, seek to use home remedies for flies.
-Overall home remedies for flies are effective and safe and will eliminate flies from in the house or outdoors.
+To protect your personal health and your home from these pesky insects, seek to use these natural remedies.
+Overall they are effective and safe and will eliminate flies from in the house or outdoors.